 The Woobie: Her back story completely show her as this.

 Alternate Character Interpretation: Her crush on Ichigo, prior to the Lost Agent arc.
-Was it innocent and sincere, or borderline obsession?
-After she gets over the Hueco Mundo debacle, she shows moreaffection towards Ichigo than normal; is it because she's more open about her feelings, is it because she's back to being her Genki Girl self (and is naturally more enthusiastic), or is it because she's accepted that it's unrequited and thus more comfortable about showing it since he's still clueless?
+Was it innocent and sincere, borderline obsession, or her way to actualy strengthen herself?
+After she gets over the Hueco Mundo debacle, she shows moreaffection towards Ichigo than normal; is it because she's more open about her feelings, is it because she's back to being her Genki Girl self (and is naturally more enthusiastic), or is it because she's more comfortable about showing it since he's still clueless?

 The ones that twist her into a Possession Sue, believing that she deserves a pass on all the shit she goes through because she's a girl.